-Karlskirche is the most outstanding Baroque church in the city and its 236-foot (72m) high dome flanked by two columns forms a dramatic landmark on the Viennese skyline.
-The church was commissioned by Emperor Charles VI after the Black Plague that swept Vienna in 1713 and is dedicated to the patron saint Charles Borromeo who was revered as a healer for plague sufferers.
+Karlskirche is the most outstanding Baroque church in the city and its 236-foot (72m) high dome, flanked by two columns, forms a dramatic landmark on the Viennese skyline.
+The church was commissioned by Emperor Charles VI, after the Black Plague that swept through Vienna in 1713, and is dedicated to the saint Charles Borromeo who was revered as a healer for plague sufferers.
 The lavishly decorated interior includes frescoes and visitors can get a closer look by taking the elevator to the roof, which is included in the entry fee.
 Although the lift carries visitors most of the way up, there are some steps to be climbed to get to the very top of the dome.

 Address: Kreuzherrengasse 1